Office of the Provost

 Executive Vice President for Academic Affairs, Provost, and Dean, UT Southwestern Medical School

 W. P. Andrew Lee, M.D., an international leader in hand transplantation, joined UT Southwestern as Executive Vice President for Academic Affairs, Provost, and Dean, UT Southwestern Medical School in February 2019.
-Dr. Lee is responsible for advancing the academic mission of UT Southwestern’s three degree-granting schools, while leading a faculty of more than 2,500.
-He also is responsible for the more than $469 million in biomedical research funding awarded to faculty.
+Dr. Lee is responsible for advancing the academic mission of UT Southwestern’s four degree-granting schools, while leading a faculty of more than 3,200.
+He also is responsible for the more than $528 million in annual biomedical research funding awarded to faculty.

-Since 2010, Dr. Lee served as Director (Chair) of the Department of Plastic and Reconstructive Surgery at Johns Hopkins University School of Medicine.
+Prior to joining UTSW, Dr. Lee served as Director (Chair) of the Department of Plastic and Reconstructive Surgery at Johns Hopkins University School of Medicine.
 His research has focused on tolerance strategy for vascularized composite allo-transplantation (VCA) to ameliorate the need for long-term systemic immunosuppression.
-Dr. Lee led surgical teams that performed the first double hand transplant and first above-elbow arm transplant in the United States, as well as the world’s first total penis and scrotum transplant in 2018.
+Dr. Lee established multidisciplinary programs for hand transplantation at Johns Hopkins and University of Pittsburgh using an immunomodulatory protocol based upon his laboratory investigation, and led surgical teams that performed the first double hand transplant and first above-elbow arm transplant in the United States, as well as the world’s first total penis and scrotum transplant in 2018.

-He completed medical school and a general surgery residency at Johns Hopkins, followed by plastic surgery training at Massachusetts General Hospital.
+He received his undergraduate degree from Harvard College and completed medical school and a general surgery residency at Johns Hopkins, followed by plastic surgery training at Massachusetts General Hospital.
 Dr. Lee was on the faculty at Harvard Medical School, the University of Pittsburgh School of Medicine, and the Johns Hopkins University School of Medicine.
-He has served as the President of the American Society for Surgery of the Hand, Chair of the American Board of Plastic Surgery, and President of the American Society for Reconstructive Transplantation, and is currently serving as President of the American Association for Hand Surgery.
+He has served as the President of the American Society for Surgery of the Hand, Chair of the American Board of Plastic Surgery, President of the American Society for Reconstructive Transplantation, and President of the American Association for Hand Surgery.

 Joan W. Conaway, Ph.D.